CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 image

-For all of these options, you can change the Depth out of or into the piece, the horizontal size of the peg, and the rotation around it's center.
+For all of these options, you can change the depth out of or into the piece, the horizontal size of the peg, and the rotation around its center.

 For the snap you can alter the bulge of the top section and space between connectors.
 Hitting the rewind icon will pu tit back to default settings.